UPMC Western Maryland lab launches new analyzer

-The Western Maryland Health System Microbiology Department recently celebrated the launch of a new advanced molecular diagnostic fully automated system, the Cepheid Gene Xpert Infinity.
+The UPMC Western Maryland Microbiology Department recently celebrated the launch of a new advanced molecular diagnostic fully automated system, the Cepheid Gene Xpert Infinity.

 The machine analyzes patient specimens and helps screen for infections like Staph aureus (MRSA and MSSA).